raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 #### 2. Capture sensor data

 Your program must capture data from at least one of the on board sensors or the camera.
 You can record data from as many sensors as you like.
 You can run a more complex program if you wish, as long as there is at least one sensor used in the capture.
 It is not permitted, for example, to use only the Skyfield library to log the position of the ISS, as this data comes from a predicted list of positions, and does not receive the actual position data from a sensor.
+This is particularly relevant if you are using it to calculate the speed of the ISS.

 #### 3. Log to file